2Tricky4u/Bachelor-Thesis-De-occlusion-of-occluded-vehicle-images-from-drone-video/README.md

    ```sh
    pip install piq
    ```
-    You should be ready to use the Evaluation Metrics. <br> Go to the <a href="#metrics-usage">Evaluation Metrics Usage</a> section to see how to use it.
+    You should be ready to use the Evaluation Metrics. <br> Go to the <a href="#evaluation">Evaluation Metrics Usage</a> section to see how to use it.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 If any of the above steps fail, please refer to the official documentation of the respective model for more information.